DnD 5e - Practical Guide to Multiclassing

 - : Proficiency and expertise in two knowledge skills.
 Neat, but not the sort of impactful new capability which justifies a class dip unless your entire build is about being good at knowledge skills.

-- : An interesting way to handle proficiencies which your party lacks, but if you're multiclassing to get this feature you'll get more form the Bard's Jack of All Trades.
+- : An interesting way to handle proficiencies which your party lacks, but if you're multiclassing to get this feature you'll get more from the Bard's Jack of All Trades.

 - : Reading a creature's thoughts and hitting them with Suggestion can be very effective, but it's not worth 6 levels of cleric.

 The Life Domain is a frustrating multiclass option because it presents a paradox: it makes you better at casting healing spells, but that's only meaningful if you cast lots of healing spells; and if you're already casting lots of healing spells, why do you need to multiclass into cleric?
-There may be some builds like Divine Soul Sorcerer which can benefit from Life Domain's features, but even then I'm not sure why you would go the trouble to multiclass instead of just playing a Life Cleric.
-If you do go this route, I woudln't go more than one level.
+There may be some builds like Divine Soul Sorcerer which can benefit from Life Domain's features, but even then I'm not sure why you would bother to multiclass instead of just playing a Life Cleric.
+If you do go this route, I wouldn't go more than one level.

 - : Heavy armor is great, but Disciple of Life is only a meaningful improvement to healing spells if you cast a lot of them or if you have healing spells which provide repeated healing like Healing Spirit or which heal multiple creatures like Mass Healing Word.
 If your healing options come entirely from a few levels of cleric, Disciple of Life won't have a meaningful impact.